Pain Killers Up Risks Of Heart Attack: Better Think Twice Before Taking That Ibuprofen

 How Was The Study Conducted?

 In order to establish the link between the use of NSAID and heart ailments, a case-time control design was used in the study.
-Each of the patients participant was used both as the case and also the control for two different time periods, which lead to the elimination of the confusion due to chronic comorbidities.
+Each of the participants was used both as the case and also the control for two different time periods, which lead to the elimination of the confusion due to chronic comorbidities.

 Patients who took the NSAID 30 days before the heart attack (case period) was compared with the patients who took the NSAID drugs preceding the 30 days without any heart cardiac arrest (control period).